 The East Asian Studies major is interdisciplinary and interdepartmental.
 Its primary purpose is to introduce undergraduates to the knowledge, language skills, and research methods they will need to enter various specialized professional paths relating to China, Japan, and Korea, including but not limited to advanced academic research.
-Under the supervision of an adviser drawn from the Committee on East Asian Studies, students create an individualized program of study.|
+There is no minor in East Asian Studies.

 Requirements for the B.A.
 Degree